sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

 lnL      -17.04395170 20001.00000 1.693107e+01 0.0290948656
 ```

-Here, you can see that the ESS for `t_n11`, `t_n12`, and `t_n14` is quite slow (even lower than 100).
+Here, you can see that the ESS values for `t_n11`, `t_n12`, and `t_n14` are quite low (even lower than 100).
 If we were to increase the number of iterations, we might be able to increase the ESS for these
 parameters.
 We recommend you keep the same number of samples to
-collect and just increaes the sampling frequency!
+collect and just increase the sampling frequency if you want to run the chain longer (this saves disk space!).

-At the same time, you can see that the larger the ESS, the smaller the standard deviation and
+At the same time, you can see that the larger the ESS, the smaller the standard deviation, and
 the better the estimates are.
-For instance, for node 11 we have estimated a mean age of 119.46 with
+For instance, for node 11, we have estimated a mean age of 119.46 with
-standard error of 1.60 million years.
+a standard error of 1.60 million years.
 Therefore, we have estimated
-the mean accurately to within 2 · 1.60 = 3.2 million years.
-To reduce the standard error by hald, we
+the mean accurately to be within 2 · 1.60 = 3.2 million years.
+To reduce the standard error by half, we
 would need to increase the ESS four times!!

-As we have mentioned in the lectures, we can combine independent MCMC runs (IF THEY HAVE CONVERGED TO
+As we have mentioned in the lectures, we can combine independent MCMC runs (**IF THEY HAVE CONVERGED TO THE SAME DISTRIBUTION!**)
-THE SAME DISTRIBUTION!) into a single run.
+into a single run.
 In that way, we may save time by running several MCMC chains
 in parallel.

 In addition, we can also plot the traces of the parameter values to assess chain convergence.